philipturner/swift-opencl/README.md

-# SwiftOpenCL

-> Note: This is a work in progress.
-Do not use it for any project except contributing to the development of this repository.
+# Swift Bindings for OpenCL

 A native Swift API for OpenCL, based on the [C++ bindings](https://github.com/KhronosGroup/OpenCL-CLHPP).
 This package runs on macOS, Linux, Windows, and Android - every platform except iOS\*.
-It automatically detects which OpenCL version you have at runtime, requiring no special build configuration or compiler flags.
+It detects which OpenCL version you have at runtime.

-> \*On macOS, OpenCL is implemented as a layer on top of Metal.
-Apple views OpenCL as deprecated, so it prohibits use of OpenCL on iOS.
-Metal runs faster than OpenCL in some situations (especially ML), similarly to how CUDA is optimized for NVIDIA devices.
-If you can use SwiftOpenCL, learning Metal to run GPGPU algorithms on iOS should not be a major hurdle.

-## Usage

-Read through the tutorial notebook listed on [Swift-Colab](https://github.com/philipturner/swift-colab/#swift-tutorials).
-For quick reference, the notebook is linked _here_ (tutorial not yet created).

 ## Naming Conventions